Langhe when to go: small guide

 3. Explore the Picturesque Villages:

-With summer and a desire for freedom, you might take a Vespa for a mini vacation to discover more villages, stopping a thousand times for a photo and an unforgettable view.
+With summer and a desire for freedom, you might take a Vespa on a mini-vacation to discover more villages, stopping a thousand times for a photo and an unforgettable view.
 Villages reached by Vespa are easier to access without the hassle of parking and worrying about leaving your car in the sun.
-Vespa tours are also an opportunity for a wine tasting—perhaps of a crisp, fresh white or even a delicious tasting of hazelnuts.
+Vespa tours are also an opportunity for wine tasting—perhaps a crisp, fresh white or even a delicious hazelnut tasting.

 4. Discover Alta Langa: